warden-protocol/wardenprotocol/docs/docs/help-center/request-a-new-key.md

 ![keys at spaceward](https://i.ibb.co/vkwf2GD/keygeneration.png)

 Next, select the Keychain you wish to operate from, and then click on "Create."
-For this instance, we will opt for an Ethereum Sepolia test address.
+For this instance, opt for an Ethereum Sepolia test address.

 ![enter image description here](https://i.ibb.co/X32ZnVC/createkey.png)